mastodon/mastodon/CONTRIBUTING.md

 ## API Changes and Additions

-Please note that any changes or additions made to the API should have an accompanying pull request on [our documentation repository](https://github.com/mastodon/documentation).
+Any changes or additions made to the API should have an accompanying pull request on our [documentation repository].

 ## Bug reports